PismarovMikhail/MLOps__labs/lab1/README_LAB1.md

 This is lab №1 by MLOps

+Have a good day!